 Discipline Committee.
-This committee shall be responsible to review discipline cases and interpret the regulations for behavior and conduct as defined in the JUTN Student Handbook.
+This committee shall be responsible to review discipline cases and interpret the regulations for behavior and conduct as defined in the Student Handbook (see Unit Five).
 This is a decision-making committee with authority to dismiss a student from school for severe disciplinary causes.
-The Vice President for Student Life will inform the President, Provost, and the student's academic advisor of any such decision.
-This committee is comprised of three faculty members, a female and male student, the Dean of Students, and the VP for Student Life who serves as chairman but does not vote.
+The Vice President for Student Life will inform the President, Provost, and the student's school Dean of any such decision.
+The discipline committee consists of three faculty or staff members and two student members selected by the Student Government Association and/or in consultation with the Dean of Students.
+The Vice President for Student Life and the Dean of Students act as co-chairs of the committee but do not vote.
 The meetings are called as cases arise or in the event of an appeal of a disciplinary sanction.